-Our pupils will also be given opportunities to read in other curriculum subjects e.g. RE, history, geography, design & technology etc. There is a designated library which is well stocked with an array of fantastic books that promote a love of reading.
+Our pupils will also be given opportunities to read in other curriculum subjects e.g. RE, history, geography, design & technology etc. There is a designated class library in every classroom, which is well stocked with an array of fantastic books that promote a love of reading.
 Library books have been carefully chosen to support our curriculum, offer a wide range of cultural influences and cover a range of genres.

 Teachers use the Take One book resources to plan sequences of learning based on a text.
 The framework for each learning sequence follows the same structure.

 Pupils will be given feedback for each session so that they can make sustained progress over their school life.

 At the end of each term, pupils will sit a PIRA assessment test, which allows teachers to assess the pupils’ independent comprehension abilities.
 These assessments will help teachers form an overall ‘point in time’ assessment at the end of each term to inform future planning.

 PM Benchmarking is also used to assess the reading age of pupils when needed.